Biden And Trump Battle Over Who Is 'Weak On China'

 Biden's campaign has been trying to turn that argument back on Trump, seeing lots of material to work with as the president has touted an improved trading relationship with China.

 An image of Biden with his son Hunter flashes across the screen, and the ad ends with an image of the Chinese flag billowing over Biden's face.
-The Trump campaign has often pointed to Hunter Biden's past business dealings in China as evidence of corruption; and the focus on China allows them to dive back into broader criticism of the younger Biden's foreign business dealings.
+The Trump campaign has often pointed to Hunter Biden's past business dealings in China as evidence of corruption, and the focus on China allows it to dive back into broader criticism of the younger Biden's foreign business dealings.

 Donald Trump left our country unprepared and unprotected for the worst public health and economic crisis in our lifetime — and now we're paying the price. pic.twitter.com/aCxcqQqUqw— Joe Biden (@JoeBiden) April 18, 2020